A MIDSUMMER NIGHT'S DREAM, opera a cappella now available at Albany Records

 Notes on Viardot, or in this image, Viardot on notes

-My opera, NOTES ON VIARDOT, has its premiere in April 2024 at the University of South Dakota, which commissioned it.
+My opera, NOTES ON VIARDOT, has just had premiere in April 2024 at the University of South Dakota, which commissioned it.
 A perusal version is now available of the piano-vocal score for download.
 Thanks to Florida Grand Opera, Taos Opera Institute, and Missouri State University, for the workshop/readings.
+I'm happy to report that Arizona State University and Baylor University have already signed up to do it.

 The first act is about a half hour and the second/third acts combined are about 45-50 minutes.
 The orchestration is 1/1(1)/1/1 0/1/0/0 percussion, keyboard and strings orchestration.
 The first act will be available on its own.
 I'm proud to have written a full length opera that takes place on a unit set--projections desirable in one spot!